Dharavi: Colonial era

 In the 1850s, after decades of urban growth under East India Company and British Raj, the city's population reached half a million.
 The urban area then covered mostly the southern extension of Bombay peninsula, the population density was over 10 times higher than London at that time.

 The most polluting industries were tanneries, and the first tannery moved from peninsular Bombay into Dharavi in 1887.
 People who worked with leather, typically a profession of lowest Hindu castes and of Muslim Indians, moved into Dharavi.
 Other early settlers included the Kumbhars, a large Gujarati community of potters.
 The colonial government granted them a 99-year land-lease in 1895.
 Rural migrants looking for jobs poured into Bombay, and its population soared past 1 million.
 Other artisans, like the embroidery workers from Uttar Pradesh, started the ready-made garments trade.
-These industries created jobs, labor moved in, but there was no government effort to plan or invest in any infrastructure in or near Dharavi.
+These industries created jobs, labor moved in, but there was no government effort to plan or investment in any infrastructure in or near Dharavi.
 The living quarters and small scale factories grew haphazardly, without provision for sanitation, drains, safe drinking water, roads or other basic services.
-But some ethnic, caste and religious communities that have settled in Dharavi at that time helped build the settlement of Dharavi, by forming organizations and political parties, building school and temples, constructing homes and factories.
-Dharavi's first mosque, Badi Masjid, started in 1887 and the oldest Hindu temple, Ganesh Mandir, was built in 1913.
+But some ethnic, caste and religious communities that settled in Dharavi at that time helped build the settlement of Dharavi by forming organizations and political parties, building school and temples, constructing homes and factories.
+Dharavi's first mosque, Badi Masjid, started in 1887 and the oldest Hindu temple, Ganesh Mandir, was built in 1883 and organizing Ganesh Chaturthi of 112th year since 1913 folloing the Southern Tirunelveli Culture.